Naíonáin Bheaga /Junior Infants 2019-2020 Information

 Enrolment of Junior Infants

-Pupils who will be four years of age by or on 31st of May before starting in Junior Infants, and who fulfil the following criteria are eligible to apply for a place in the school.
+Pupils who will be four years of age by or on 1st April before starting in Junior Infants, and who fulfil the following criteria are eligible to apply for a place in the school.
 Parents/ Guardians who wish to apply should complete and submit a pre-enrolment form F1 or enrol on-line.
 A Reference number will be issued (on-line submissions) or an email will be sent confirming that the child is registered on the pre-enrolment list for the appropriate year.

 The completion of a pre-enrolment form does not in any way guarantee a place will be available in the school.